nodeshift/nodejs-reference-architecture/docs/development/testing.md

 ## Jest - <https://jestjs.io>

-[Jest][] is a popular testing framework from Facebook.
+[jest][] is a popular testing framework from Facebook.
 It excels at testing React and other component-based web applications, and can be used in other contexts.
 It is considered an _opinionated_ framework, as it provides its own set of assertions, spies/stubs/mocks, and other features (such as snapshot testing and code coverage) out-of-the-box.